-My analysis confirms the conventional wisdom that hostile takeovers do not play an important role in disciplining management in BHCs.
+My analysis confirmed the conventional wisdom that hostile takeovers do not play an important role in disciplining management in BHCs.
 I found little evidence of the disciplinary role of friendly mergers, which appeared to take place primarily among BHCs that were performing well.
 This result suggests that the main motivation for friendly acquisitions may be for reasons other than disciplining current management to increase shareholder value.
 If so, the primary responsibility for disciplining managers at BHCs rests with boards of directors.

 Boards of BHCs (like those of manufacturing firms) do appear to respond to poor performance.
-Both the univariate and multivariate analysis imply that poor performance increases the probability the board will discipline current management.
+Both the univariate and multivariate analysis imply that poor performance increases the probability of disciplinary action by the board on current management.
 Overall, however, boards appear to be less assertive in their corporate governance responsibilities than in manufacturing firms.
-Board-induced turnover of current management in my sample of BHCs is half as frequent as in MSV's sample of manufacturing firms.27
+Board-induced turnover of current management in my sample of BHCs is half as frequent than in MSV's sample of manufacturing firms.27